New Covenant Ministries International: Church leadership and governance

 Following their understanding of the biblical pattern, NCMI believes that local churches should be led by a plurality of elders, in partnership with a translocal apostolic-prophetic team, whether it is NCMI or another team.
 NCMI encourages prospective partnering churches to reorganize their church to this arrangement if it differs.

 The plurality of elders will have a leader known as the lead elder or visionary elder, whose role is to develop a vision and then in consultation with the other elders give vision or direction to other leaders such as deacons and subsequently to their local church.
 The lead elder is usually, but not necessarily, the primary teacher.
 Elders are considered synonymous with pastors, and elder is the preferred term.
 All terms are said to describe the function performed, not the maturity of the officer.

 NCMI discourages churches from making decisions through democratic processes, since they do not believe this is biblical.

 Titles and terminology

 NCMI discourages church members from using formal titles (such as "Pastor Mark" or "Apostle Dudley") to refer to church leaders, whether the leader is a local church deacon or elder, or a member of the NCMI team.
 This interpretation is based on biblical texts where people were introduced by their first name and function, for example, "Paul, an apostle", but never "Apostle Paul".
 Members of the apostolic team often refrain from describing themselves with any label at all, instead allowing local churches to "define the gifting as they perceive it".

-Local churches are not allowed to use the acronym NCMI or its full definition in the name of the church.
+Local churches do not use the acronym NCMI or its full definition in the name of the church.
 Formally, churches do not say they are "NCMI churches", rather they "partner with NCMI".